Make the best Brussels sprouts this holiday season with this recipe for Brussels sprouts with bacon and onions with sage and maple syrup.

 - 1 tbsp minced fresh sage

 - Heat a large saute pan over medium-high heat.
 Add oil, bacon and onion.
-Cook stirring frequently until cooked, about 5-7 minutes.
+Cook stirring frequently until browned and bacon is fully cooked, about 5-7 minutes.
 Remove from pan and set aside.

 - Add bacon and onions back to pan, season with salt and continue cooking for another minute.